 Us at Guesthouse Husky in Ivalo, Lapland, Finland

-Staying at Guesthouse Husky
+Accomodation at Guesthouse Husky

-The hospitality at the guesthouse will make you feel like youโre home.
+The hospitality at the guest house will make you feel like you’re home.

 Guesthouse Husky in Ivalo, Lapland, Finland

-You can choose to stay at the guesthouse, however, you must spend a minimum of 2 nights.
-The guesthouse has only a handful of rooms, and they sell out fast!
+You can choose to stay at the guest house, however, you must spend a minimum of 2 nights.
+The guest house has only a handful of rooms, and they sell out fast!
 So, if you’re planning to stay at Guesthouse Husky, book well in advance.

 The rooms were extremely comfortable and clean.
 And we were really lucky that the room overlooked the kennels with the little husky puppies.
 Every morning we woke up to the howls of 140 huskies and husky puppies.
 That was the best start we could ask for to our day!
 In fact, we were amazed at how well synchronized their howls were every day – once in the morning, and once in the evening.